The Innocent Years

-I gained 70 lbs. over 6 months, pretty much lived in my sweats and eventually became too ashamed to see clients, rarely leaving the house.
+I gained 80 lbs. over a year, pretty much lived in my sweats and eventually became too ashamed to see clients, rarely leaving the house hiding in the basement.
 As I slowly became consumed by my new addiction, I became more and more isolated, shutting down and closing myself off from everyone around me, including my wife and kids – which eventually resulted in divorce.
 I couldn't blame her, yet I didn't know what has happening to me and felt powerless to change.
 I was falling apart – imploding - watching myself lose my mind - yet I felt powerless to stop this free fall into hell.
 I was totally and completely out of control.

 As with any addiction, eventually it fails to soothe the underlying pain (in my case, depression).
 So here I was, a blimp stuffed into sweat pants, hidden in my basement office, wife and kids gone and so ashamed and disgusted with myself that all I could do was sit there looking out the window, crying.
 How I managed to stay sober still amazes me.

 Six months later the fog lifted long enough for me to pick up the pieces.
 Ever so slowly, I started putting myself back together again.
 I joined a gym, lost the 80 lbs and accepted a lucrative job offer in Phoenix with an advertising agency.
 The move would be a major turning point for me.